 This week Trump unleashed another unhinged, racist Twitter rant, this one targeting Rep. Elijah Cummings of Maryland.
 It was in response to Cummings’ outrage over the poor conditions in ICE detention facilities, including those imprisoning children as young as one year old.

-Trump turned the dial right to “race” with snarky, back-assed references to Cummings’ majority African-American district.
-He vented his small-minded rage in a series of pissy tweets with “No human being would want to live there“, “[Cumming’s district is] considered the Worst in the US” and “the worst run and most dangerous anywhere in the United States.”
-What any of this petulant white boy bleating has to do with Cummings’ effectiveness as a legislator or the substance of Cumming’s criticism of ICE is anyone’s guess.
-It reflected as poorly on the dignity of the office of the president as did Trump’s racist, adolescent “shithole countries” snit-fit from last year.
+Trump turned the dial right to “race” with snarky references to Cummings’ majority African-American district.
+He vented small-minded rage in a series of pissy tweets with “No human being would want to live there“, “[Cumming’s district is] considered the Worst in the US” and “the worst run and most dangerous anywhere in the United States.”
+What any of this petulant bleating has to do with Cummings’ effectiveness as a legislator or the substance of Cumming’s criticism of ICE is anyone’s guess.
+It reflected as poorly on the dignity of the office of the president , much as did his racist “shithole countries” snit-fit from last year.

-Never mind that Cummings’ district also includes the tony Baltimore Waterfront, Johns Hopkins Hospital and the wealthy Locust Point.
-Let’s not talk about the fact that Trump’s scummy son-in-law, Jared Kushner, owns tens of millions of dollars of tenements in Baltimore which actually are rat and insect-infested.
-Or that Trump’s chief-of-staff who me-too’d the attacks on Cummings was previously the congressman for South Carolina’s 5th District, which is one of the most impoverished in the country, with a third of Baltimore’s household income (Baltimore is in the 61st percentile for household income).
-And that the red state cities of Memphis and Birmingham are officially, according to FBI stats, more dangerous than Baltimore.
+Cummings’ district also includes the tony Baltimore Waterfront, Johns Hopkins Hospital and the wealthy Locust Point.
+Trump’s son-in-law, Jared Kushner, owns tens of millions of dollars of tenements in Baltimore which actually are rat and insect-infested.
+Trump’s chief-of-staff who me-too’d the attacks on Cummings was previously the congressman for South Carolina’s 5th District, which actually is one of the most impoverished in the country, with just a third of Baltimore’s household income (Baltimore is in the 61st percentile for household income).
+The red state cities of Memphis and Birmingham are officially, according to FBI stats, more dangerous than Baltimore.
 Facts rarely have a bearing on Trump’s shameless tantrums.

 Manafort bought a 43rd floor Trump Tower apartment in 2006, which is currently being sold by the US Marshall’s Service.